-Know the difference between TBSP (tablespoon, approximately 15 ml) and TSP
+Know the difference between TBSP (tablespoon, approximately 15 ml) and TSP (teaspoon,

-or dosing cup.
-Do not use eating utensils.
+Don't use eating utensils.

 Be careful about converting dose instructions.
 If the label says 2 teaspoons,

+use

-use a measuring spoon or dosing cup marked in teaspoons.
+a measuring spoon or dosing cup marked in teaspoons.

 Don't play healthcare provider.
 Don't double the dose just because your child

+seems

-seems sicker than last time.
+sicker than last time.

-Before you give your child 2 medicines at the same time, talk to your healthcare
+Before you give your child 2 medicines at the same time, talk to your healthcare provider